Why Listing Early in the Week Helps Sellers

 This sounds logical, but it often backfires.

-A Friday list can work if:
+A Friday launch can work if:

 • photos and remarks are perfect